David K. Chow, MD, MPH, FACS

 Glaucoma is the second-most common cause of blindness worldwide, but if you’re careful about your eye health, it doesn’t have to steal your sight.
 Caring and skilled ophthalmologist, David K. Chow, MD, MPH, FACS, offers top-quality glaucoma care from prescription medicine to delay its progression to pre- and post-surgery care.
-To learn more about glaucoma diagnosis and care, book an appointment online or call either office in Reston and Vienna, Virginia, today.
+To learn more about glaucoma diagnosis and care, book an appointment online or call office in Reston, Virginia, today.

 Glaucoma is an eye disease in which your eye's primary nerve, the optic nerve, progressively grows more damaged.
 This damage, called cupping, often occurs along with high intraocular pressure.

 If glaucoma isn't diagnosed and treated, it may progress from peripheral vision loss to central vision loss or even blindness.

 There are many different types and subtypes of glaucoma, with open-angle glaucoma being by far the most common.
 In open-angle glaucoma, your intraocular fluid moves at too slow a rate, which causes it to accumulate and pressure your optic nerve.

 In a much rarer form of glaucoma, acute angle-closure glaucoma, intraocular pressure suddenly spikes because a part of your eye's drainage network is blocked.

 In the early stages of open-angle glaucoma, symptoms are rare.
 In fact, many patients learn about their glaucoma through a regular comprehensive eye exam, which is an excellent reason to have your exams regularly as Dr. Chow recommends.